|Customer since:||March 2018|

-The ability to collect internal feedback is fantastic, particularly being able to say ‘here’s an idea’ and give everyone the opportunity to vote for it, collaborate on it and and watch that conversation grow over time.
+The ability to collect internal feedback is fantastic, particularly being able to say ‘here’s an idea’ and give everyone the opportunity to vote for it, collaborate on it and watch that conversation grow over time.
 That’s a huge benefit of a tool like Feature Upvote, rather than just a request feedback option that goes into a private queue.

 I really like the ability to give colleagues an outlet for their ideas and a way to record them and then ultimately have colleagues contribute.
 It works very well for us.

 Feature Upvote is also ‘low maintenance’ both from an administrative perspective and for an end user.
 If I’m in there I know what to do.
 It isn’t confusing.